MarioCodes/java11-quick-guide/README.md

 ## Java 9

 ### Java REPL (JShell)
-It stands for Java Shell.
+It stands for _Java Shell_.
 It's used to easily execute and test any Java construction like a class, interface, enum, etc.

 ### Factory Methods for Inmutable Collections (List, Map, Set & Map.Entry)
 _(I'll use Lists as an example in this file, but this is valid for Maps and Sets too)_